gaboesquivel/gaboesquivel/content/projects/fantasy-top-shots.md

 # Fantasy Top Shots

-This mobile app game built on NBA Top Shot NFTs was developed for the 2022 Flow Hackathon.
-It integrates with NBA Top Shot's marketplace, which has processed over $1B in NFT transactions and is officially licensed by the NBA.
-The game received recognition at the Flow Hackathon among hundreds of participating projects.
- My contribution to this project was in the game's design and development, utilizing my skills in blockchain technology and mobile app development.
+A Flow Hackathon mobile game using NBA Top Shot NFTs through a React Native and Expo interface.